J. B. Stoner: Bethel Baptist Church bombing

 Stoner was a suspect in the 1958 bombing of the Bethel Baptist Church, but he was not indicted for it until 1977.
 In 1980, a mostly white jury found him guilty and sentenced him to ten years in prison.

-Prosecutors suspected that Stoner perpetrated as many as a dozen other bombings attributed to the "Confederate Underground"; these included the attempted bombing of Temple Beth-El in Charlotte, North Carolina (1957), and the bombings or attempted bombing of Temple Emanuel in Gastonia, North Carolina (1958), the Nashville, Tennessee Jewish Community Center (1958), Temple Beth El in Miami, Florida (1958), the Jacksonville Jewish Center and a black elementary school (1958), Temple Beth-El in Birmingham, Alabama (1958), and The Temple in Atlanta (1958), and Congregation Anshai Emeth in Peoria, Illinois (1958).
+Prosecutors suspected that Stoner perpetrated as many as a dozen other bombings attributed to the "Confederate Underground"; these included the attempted bombing of Temple Beth-El in Charlotte, North Carolina (1957); and the bombings or attempted bombing of Temple Emanuel in Gastonia, North Carolina (1958), the Nashville, Tennessee Jewish Community Center (1958), Temple Beth El in Miami, Florida (1958), the Jacksonville Jewish Center and a black elementary school (1958), Temple Beth-El in Birmingham, Alabama (1958), and The Temple in Atlanta (1958), and Congregation Anshai Emeth in Peoria, Illinois (1958).
 He was not prosecuted for any of those cases.

-After he was convicted, Stoner appealed his conviction for three years, and when his appeals ran out, he lived in hiding as a fugitive for four months.
+After being convicted for the Birmingham bombing, Stoner appealed his conviction for three years.
+When his appeals ran out, he lived in hiding as a fugitive for four months.
 In 1984, he was permanently removed from the roster of lawyers who may appear before the United States Supreme Court.

-Stoner was released from prison for good behavior in 1986, having served 3 1/2 years of his sentence.
-In 1990, Stoner ran for lieutenant governor again.
+Stoner was released from prison for good behavior in 1986, having served 3 1/2 years of his 10-year sentence.